- Ph.D., Psychology, University of Texas, Austin, 2022

 - Tisch Scholarship for Transfer Students, New York University (2013)

 Dr. Whritner earned his Ph.D. in Psychology from the University of Texas at Austin, where he used human psychophysics to study 3D motion perception.
 His dissertation work tested the contribution of various cues to depth and motion that the human visual system relies on to interact with the dynamic 3D world.
-In a one related project, Dr. Whritner created a virtual reality environment to test how participants' ability to track a moving target depends on both monocular and binocular cues.
+In one related project, Dr. Whritner created a VR environment to test how participants' ability to track a moving target depends on both monocular and binocular cues.

 In addition to his scientific expertise, Dr. Whritner also has a background in the humanities.
 During his B.A. and M.A. in film studies, he focused on how filmmakers guide and hold viewer attention, setting the stage for his interest in how the human visual system prioritizes information relevant to a given task.